odrinl/API-project-Dutch-Word/README.md

 ## Description

 Dutch Word is API project and a client-side dictionary app with simultaneous translation any Dutch word into 10 different languages, audio with pronunciation, articles we have to use with nouns - "het" or "de", relevant pictures, and explanation in Dutch.
 All on one screen.
 I used API of Google Translate, Wiktionary, Wikipedia and Pixabay.
 I did this project in the time of API module during my study at HYF.
-I have been dreaming about such an application for so long and finally managed to do it by myself.
-I was very excited doing it.If you want to make it better - let me know by making a pull request.
+I have been dreaming about such an application for a long time and finally managed to do it by myself.
+I was very excited doing it.
+If you want to make it better - let me know by making a pull request.

 ## Design